amnn/typed-geomlab-report/report.md

 yToX (Right (b, s)) = (Right b, s)
 ```

-The two types are isomorphic, but converting between them comes at a runtime cost, and must be done explicitly.
-This is rarely an issue in \textit{Haskell} programs, in which having named types ensures that all functions operating on the same data will be operating on the same (and not an isomorphic) representation of it.
-This does not carry over to \textit{GeomLab} which lacks the syntax for named types and type annotations.
+Nominally, the two types are isomorphic, but converting between them comes at a runtime cost, must be done explicitly, and is purely boilerplate: only the tags move!
+But, this problem is rare in \textit{Haskell} programs.
+Having named types ensures that one of the isomorphic representations is chosen when a type is defined.
+What we cannot do is define (total) functions on part of a named type, which we have seen is useful at times.

-\subsubsection{Type Inclusion Constraints}
+Wouter Swierstra makes impressive use of \textit{Haskell's} type class machinery to model unions and subsumption\ \cite{swierstra2008data}.
+Unfortunately, the resulting framework, while compositional, was not amenable to type inference, and required the creation of ``smart constructors'' --- functions that were aware of a subsumption type class --- as well as a data declaration for every non-composite type.
+This paper stands as a testament to the expressiveness of \textit{Haskell's} type system, and introduces many useful techniques for writing modular \textit{Haskell} programs, but its examples take these ideas to an impractical extreme.

-Aiken and Wimmers generalised HM in\ \cite{aiken1993type} by replacing equality constraints --- $\tau_1 = \tau_2$ --- which are resolved by unification, with subset constraints --- $\tau_1\subseteq\tau_2$.
+Aiken and Wimmers generalised HM\ \cite{aiken1993type} by replacing equality constraints --- $\tau_1 = \tau_2$ --- which are resolved by unification, with subset constraints --- $\tau_1\subseteq\tau_2$.
 Their system introduces unions, intersections and a notion similar to negation.

-Aiken and Wimmers' type system has several interesting properties, including having principle types for every typable term that are at least as (if not more) general than the types produced by Hindley--Milner.
+These extra constructs furnish the type system with principle types for every typable term that are at least as (if not more) general than the types produced by Hindley--Milner.
 For example, the function:

 ```
 define twice(f, x) = f(f(x));
 ```

 which we are used to seeing with the type $\forall\alpha\ldotp(\alpha\to\alpha)\to\alpha\to\alpha$, is given the more general type $\forall\alpha,\beta,\gamma\ldotp((\alpha\to\beta)\cap(\beta\to\gamma))\to\alpha\to\gamma$.

+Aiken, Wimmers and Lakshman go on to extend this work\ \cite{aiken1994soft} to include \textit{conditional types}, aiming to fill the same need as \textit{case types} (Section\ \ref{sec:case-types}).
+A conditional type $\tau?\sigma$ is semantically equivalent to the empty type when $\sigma$ is the empty type, and is equivalent to $\tau$ otherwise.

 We choose not to build upon this type system because compared to HM, there is less literature on its efficient implementation.
 Furthermore, in the spirit of \textit{GeomLab} being a teaching language, we wish to avoid introducing concepts like type intersection and negation whose benefits are perhaps not as great as product and union types for the programmer.